Aegean's bunker operations are back to “business as usual”. Image Credit: Aegean

 In July Mercuria stepped in with a $1 billion financial support deal that also saw it take a 30% stake in the bunker company.

-An advance pricing agreement filed today reveals that, bar certain vessels, Mercuria now intends to purchase the entire business.
+An asset purchase agreement filed today reveals that, bar certain vessels, Mercuria now intends to purchase the entire business, with its Stalking Horse baseline valued at $681 million.